douglas86/ci-project4-restaurant-booking-system/README.md

 Solution?

 - I have now created it as a card within the carousel
-- It is responsive from 375pixels
+- It is responsive from 375 pixels
-- the indicators at the bottom will disappear on screen sizes less than 400px
+- the indicators at the bottom will disappear on screen sizes less than 400 px
 - the indicator is clickable for if you want to go to a specific item
 - with side indicators to click for left or right images